marc-mccarthy/greener-footprints/README.md

 -   [ ] Add Jest unit testing
 -   [ ] Compare emissions to different vehicles
 -   [ ] Add various types of travel
+-   [ ] Scale views for different viewports
 -   [ ] Add a mobile view
 -   [ ] Add dates to your travel
 -   [ ] Host on AWS or Dokku/Digital Ocean